Indonesian mass killings of 1965–66: Religious and ethnic factors

 Islam in Java was divided between Abangan, who mixed Islam with other religions like Hinduism and native religious practices, and the Santri, who followed Sunni Islam.
 Many Abangans were supporters of the Communist Party, and their interests were thus supported by the PKI.
 They subsequently made up most of the people who were slaughtered in the killings.
 Abangans were targeted for attacks by Ansor, the youth wing of Nahdlatul Ulama and the Santri with help from the Indonesian Army.
 To avoid being classified as atheist and communists, Abangan Muslims were forced by the Indonesian government to convert to Hinduism and Christianity in the aftermath of the slaughter.

-Ansor also targeted gender minorities, including the Bugis third-gender bissu population, deeming their culture to be against Islam.
+Ansor also targeted gender minorities, including the Bugis third-gender bissu population, deeming their culture to be against Islam, and the bissu and those who shared their belief system were accused of being communists or PKI members.
 Some bissu had their heads forcibly shaved, and many were reportedly given the option of conforming to exclusively masculine gender roles or be killed.
 Ansor decapitated Sanro Makgangke, a bissu leader in Bone, and publicly displayed their head as a warning to others.
 In Sumatra, anti-Javanese Sumatran youths massacred the ethnic Javanese plantation labourers and PKI members throughout North Sumatra.
 In Lombok, natives slaughtered mostly ethnic Balinese all across the region.